-- Featured Book! --

 Few books originally published in cloth editions sell enough copies to justify producing a paperback.
 If you were to review publishing history in the past 50 years, you’d see that only the best-sellers, usually the most popular types of books, go into paperback.
 In recent years, publishers have begun skipping the hardbound edition completely, and publishing originally in paperback-- which saves the publisher and the reader money.

-cuts off the cloth cover and substituted a paper cover rather than reprinting.
+And in some instances, a publisher simply cuts off the cloth cover and substituted a paper cover rather than reprinting.
 This allows announcement of a “new paperback edition,” but if you closely compare the original with the paperback you’ll notice that errors have not been corrected, and no new publishing information appears.

 Land Circle really didn’t sell enough copies to justify a paperback edition, but I am fortunate that it was published by Fulcrum Publishing, an independent, regional press whose staff really is concerned about land use and other Western issues.
 They have noticed that the book is widely quoted and read, even if not widely purchased, so they were kind enough not only to publish a new edition, but to allow me to revise and update it for these changing times.